 At the December 2018 meeting, the Committee considered the annual grant of options to each of our named executive officers.
 The Committee reaffirmed their belief that option grants with performance based vesting targets were a very effective way to align the interests of the executives with the interests of Shareholders.
 The Committee considered the options currently held by the executive officers, and their remaining terms and exercise prices.
 The Committee also considered the number of options granted generally to key employees (including executive officers) as a percentage of the outstanding Shares and compared to the number of options granted in prior years.
-The Committee also considered the decline in our stock price during 2018 and the decrease in the Black Scholes value of an option from \$16.78 per share for the 2017 grants to \$13.04 per share for the 2018 grants.
-In 2018, the Committee approved the grant of approximately 2.2 million options to 475 of our employees compared to the approximately 1.9 million options granted during 2017 to 478 employees.
-During 2018, we repurchased in open market or private transactions 6,744,000 Shares under our stock repurchase program at a total cost of approximately \$404.8 million, compared to 4,403,000 Shares repurchased in 2017 at a total cost of approximately \$248.1 million.
+The Committee also considered the increase in our stock price during 2019 and the increase in the Black Scholes value of an option from \$13.04 per share for the 2018 grants to \$13.94 per share for the 2019 grants.
+In 2019, the Committee approved the grant of approximately 2.4 million options to 491 of our employees compared to the approximately 2.2 million options granted during 2018 to 475 employees.
+During 2019, we repurchased in open market or private transactions 6,225,000 Shares under our stock repurchase program at a total cost of approximately \$348.3 million, compared to 6,744,000 Shares repurchased in 2018 at a total cost of approximately \$404.8 million.
 These share repurchase activities ameliorate the dilution which can result from grants and exercises under our equity compensation programs.

-In December 2018, the Committee awarded Mr. West a grant of 25,000 options (compared to 20,000 options granted in December 2017), Mr. Meyer a grant of 45,000 options (compared to the 25,000 options granted in December 2017), Mr. Hicke a grant of 35,000 options (compared to the 25,000 options granted in December 2017), Mr. Peterson a grant of 20,000 options and Mr. McGonigle a grant of 25,000 options (the same number granted in December 2017).
-The number of 2018 options granted at the December 2018 meeting to our named executive officers was approximately 150% of the number granted to such officers in December 2017.
+In December 2019, the Committee awarded Mr. West a grant of 20,000 options (compared to 25,000 options granted in December 2018), Mr. McGonigle a grant of 30,000 options (as compared to the 25,000 options granted in December 2018), Mr. Meyer a grant of 145,000 options (compared to the 45,000 options granted in December 2018), when determining Mr. Meyer's grant the Committee and the Board specifically considered the expanded role and additional responsibilities Mr. Meyer has had since November 2018, Mr. Hicke a grant of 40,000 options (compared to the 35,000 options granted in December 2018), and Mr. Peterson a grant of 20,000 options (the same number of options as was granted in December 2018).
+The number of 2019 options granted at the December 2019 meeting to our named executive officers was approximately 170% of the number granted to such officers in December 2018.

-2018 Compensation Adjustments
+2019 Compensation Adjustments